apache/cordova-coho/docs/processing-pull-requests.md

     coho list-pulls | tee pulls.list | less -R

+Alternatively, you can navigate to http://s.apache.org/cordovaPulls to see all PRs for Cordova repos.

 To filter out those that you last commented on:

     coho list-pulls --hide-user=agrieve